 - The properties of the rtpHeaderExtInfo object (see clause 5.5.4.14 of TS 29.571 [36]) shall be populated as follows:

-- rtpHeaderExtType shall be set to PDU_SET_MARKING.
+- rtpHeaderExtType shall be set to PDU_SET_MARKING or SDES_INFORMATION.

-- rtpHeaderExtId shall be set to the value of the ID field to be used by the RTC endpoint (e.g., the RTC Access Function of an RTC Client) in the RTP Header Extension for PDU Set Marking on the application flow in question, as specified in clause 4.2 of TS 26.522 [37].
+- rtpHeaderExtId shall be set to the value of the ID field to be used by the RTC endpoint (e.g., the RTC Access Function of an RTC Client) in the RTP Header Extension for PDU Set Marking or SDES RTP Compact Header Extension for MID on the application flow in question, as specified in clause 4.2 or clause 4.6 respectively of TS 26.522 [37].
 The value of this parameter is negotiated via the SDP offer/answer procedure during the WebRTC signalling phase of the RTC session.

-- longFormat shall be set according to the use of the one- or two-byte RTP Header Extension for PDU Set Marking, as specified in clause 4.2.1 of TS 26.522 [37].
+- longFormat shall be set according to the use of the one- or two-byte RTP Header Extension for PDU Set Marking or SDES RTP Compact Header Extension for MID, as specified in clause 4.2.1 or clause 4.6.2 respectively of TS 26.522 [37].
 The value of this parameter is negotiated via the SDP offer/answer procedure during the WebRTC signalling phase of the RTC session.

 - pduSetSizeActive shall be set to reflect the presence of the PDU Set Size field in the RTP Header Extension for PDU Set Marking, as specified in clause 4.2.4 of TS 26.522 [37].
+This field shall be set to false for SDES RTP Compact Header Extension for MID.
 The value of this parameter is negotiated via the SDP offer/answer procedure during the WebRTC signalling phase of the RTC session.

 NOTE: The intention of the RTC Access Function of the RTC Client to include the optional NPDS (Number of PDUs in the PDU Set) field in the RTP Header Extension for PDU Set Marking is not yet signalled in advance to the 5G Core by means of a Boolean flag in the RtpHeaderExtInfo specified in clause 5.5.4.14 of TS 29.571 [36].